robstrader/presentation-devops-cicd/slides.md

 </div>

 <!--
-Optimizing the human experience and performance of software... with software... and with humans. -Andrew Clay Shafer

 One gets a good rating fighting a fire.
 The result is visible; can be quantified.
 If you do it right the first time, you are invisible.
 You satisfied the requirements.
 That is your job.
 Mess it up, and correct it later, you become a here. - W. Edward Demin
 -->